alice-and-eve/2023/index.md

 Alice and Eve event is inspired by the [BCS Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) that started in 2008.
 For more details about earlier editions of Alice & Eve, see the websites of [2021](https://aliceandeve.cs.ru.nl/) and [2020](https://fmt.ewi.utwente.nl/events/aliceandeve2020/).

+The event is held during a single day, and features:
+- keynote talks,
+- a poster contest, and
+- an exhibition on women in computing.

-Join us, and participate to our poster contest on the topic of your choice.
+Join us, and participate to our poster contest on the topic of your choice!

 ### Registration

 The event is free.
 We welcome everyone from bachelor students to full professors to participate and to attend the event.

 If you would like to attend the workshop, please [register here](https://mondai.tudelftcampus.nl/en/event/alice-and-eve-celebrating-women-in-computing/).

-### Format
-The event is held during a single day, and features:
-- keynote talks,
-- a poster contest, and
-- an exhibition on women in computing.

 ## Exhibition